 It’s common for older homes to have laminate cabinets in the kitchen.
-However, these types of cabinets can be unsightly and outdated — not to mention they can detract potential homebuyers.
+However, these cabinets can be unsightly and outdated — not to mention they can detract potential homebuyers.

-If you want to modernize your kitchen cabinets, you have plenty of options to choose from.
+If you want to modernize your kitchen cabinets, you have plenty of options.
 One of the best for those with laminate cabinets is to simply paint them.
 While you can always replace the cabinets entirely, this isn’t the most cost-effective option.
 Painting your laminate cabinets on the other hand can be inexpensive and provide a quick fix.

 Step 1: Prepare Surfaces

 Preparation is the key to optimal results.
 Painting damaged or dusty laminate will only highlight imperfections.
 Now is the time to make necessary repairs.

 Remove all cabinet doors and hardware.
 Don’t forget the hinges!
 Carefully examine the laminate surfaces and repair any warping or cracking.
 Thoroughly clean and sand lightly.
 Wipe down with a tack cloth for a dust-free surface.

 Select a high-quality brush and roller to apply your primer.
 We recommend INSL-X Stix Acrylic Waterborne Bonding Primer because it’s formulated to bond to surfaces such as slick laminate cabinets.
 To achieve a stroke-free finish, use the brush to paint the edges and tight spots, and a roller on the large surfaces.

 Step 3: Sand Your Laminate Surfaces Once More

 Allow the primer to dry fully.
 Lightly sand surfaces using fine-grit sandpaper, and wipe down with a tack cloth.